vizkidd/R-COMPLETE/README.md

 <a name="blast"/>

 ### QuickBLAST
-+ one2one - one2one BLAST between a list of files
++ one2one() - one2one BLAST between a list of files
-+ all2all - all2all BLAST between a list of files
++ all2all() - all2all BLAST between a list of files
-+ run_QuickBLAST* - Run QuickBLAST - Multithreaded Streaming of FASTA files
++ run_QuickBLAST*() - Run QuickBLAST - Multithreaded Streaming of FASTA files
-+ run_BLAST - Call blast suite of programs from cmdline
++ run_BLAST() - Call blast suite of programs from cmdline
++ COMPLETE::GetQuickBLASTInstance() - Exposed QuickBLAST Object

 <a name="blast_options"/>

 #### QuickBLAST Options
     Same as BLAST but DB & OUTPUT Format are not available.
-List of available options can be checked with `COMPLETE::GetAvailableBLASTOptions()`.
+List of available options can be checked with `COMPLETE::GetAvailableBLASTOptions()` (Emplty elements from the list are removed and BLAST defaults are set on the c++ side).
 Inputs and Outputs are provided as parameters and sequence specification(strand, sequence type) can be provided during QuickBLAST object creation with `COMPLETE::GetQuickBLASTInstance()` (or use the BLAST2*() functions in R).
 Enums used by QuickBLAST in C++ are not exposed in R and only integers are used, check `COMPLETE::GetQuickBLASTEnums()`.

 <a name="flow"/>